zha0/fridumpX/README.md

 For Android, installation instructions can be found [here](http://www.frida.re/docs/android/).

 Note: On Android devices, make sure that the frida-server binary is running as root!

-Disclaimer
----
-* This is version 0.1 of the software, so I expect some bugs to be present
-* I am not a developer, so my coding skills might not be the best

-This tool has been tested on a Windows 7 and a Mac OS X laptop, dumping the memory of:
-* an iPad Air 2 running iOS 8.2
-* a Galaxy Tab running Cyanogenmod 4.4.4
-* a Windows 7 laptop.

-Therefore, if this tool is not working for you, I apologise and I will try to fix it.

 Any suggestions and comments are welcome!